susannecoates/meta-es-for-hyperparam-opt/experiment-1/Readme.md

 Hyperparameter optimization is a critical step in training neural models, especially transformer-based architectures, where parameters like learning rate and dropout significantly affect generalization.
 Traditional grid and random search approaches can be inefficient, particularly when constrained by limited compute resources.

-To address this, we implement a (1+1) Meta-Evolution Strategy mased on the work of Kramer\[1], where an outer evolutionary algorithm mutates hyperparameters and evaluates their fitness through an inner optimizer loop.
+To address this, we implement a (1+1) Meta-Evolution Strategy based on the work of Kramer\[1], where an outer evolutionary algorithm mutates hyperparameters and evaluates their fitness through an inner optimizer loop.
 The model under evaluation is a MobileBERT variant, chosen for its efficiency on CPU-only systems.

 ## Methods